From The Sewage To Your Cup. Can Recycling Water Save Southern California?

 So Why Aren’t We Drinking More Recycled Water?

 The idea of recycling wastewater for drinking is nothing new.
 More than 20 years ago, the concept was gaining momentum.
-But politicians, business interests, and some bad journalism got in the way.
+But politicians, business interests, and some media sensationalism got in the way.

 The infamous phrase “toilet-to-tap” was born.
 Some newspaper editors used the catchy phrase in headlines and articles across the Southland —and the country.
 Late-night talk show hosts used it as a punchline.
 Politicians used it as a talking point.